Get in Touch

 Introduction

-• System and service architecture, Platform-as-a-Service (PaaS), and cloud-native design for government
+• System and service architecture, Platform as a Service (PaaS), and cloud-native design for government operations

 Overview of Monolithic System Architecture

-• Running an entire monolithic application's functionality in a single process for government operations
+• Operating the entire functionality of monolithic applications within a single process for government services

-• Scalability through replication across multiple servers to support high demand environments
+• Achieving scalability through replication across multiple servers in public sector environments

-• Protocols used in monolithic systems: Enterprise Application Integration (EAI), Common Object Request Broker Architecture (CORBA), etc.
+• Protocols utilized in monolithic systems, such as Enterprise Application Integration (EAI) and Common Object Request Broker Architecture (CORBA), for government applications

 Overview of Web Services

-• Service-Oriented Architecture (SOA) and Microservices Architecture for government IT modernization
+• Service-Oriented Architecture (SOA) and Microservices Architecture for government IT systems

 Service-Oriented Architecture (SOA)

-• Successes and failures in implementing SOA within government agencies
+• Benefits and costs associated with implementing SOA for government agencies

-• Messaging and Enterprise Service Bus (ESB) for efficient data exchange
+• Messaging and Enterprise Service Bus (ESB) for government communication

-• Infrastructure and tools supporting SOA, including middleware solutions
+• Infrastructure and tools supporting SOA in government IT environments

 How Microservices Implement Web Service Concepts

-• Focusing on a single responsibility to enhance modularity and maintainability
+• Focusing on a single responsibility and performing it effectively for government services

 Microservice Protocols and Standards

-• HTTP, Java Message Service (JMS), Advanced Message Queuing Protocol (AMQP), WebSockets, JSON, etc.
+• Protocols such as HTTP, Java Message Service (JMS), Advanced Message Queuing Protocol (AMQP), WebSockets, and JSON for government microservices

 Development Frameworks for Building Microservices